by Dr. James Allred MD, FACC, FHRS

 The task of staff retention is daunting.
 AND, with the exodus of seasoned device clinic specialists, there is a huge knowledge gap and experience deficit that may take years to overcome!
 How do you appropriately compensate for expertise required for this endeavor?

-As I engage with electrophysiologists across the country, it's abundantly clear that clinics of all sizes, from large healthcare systems and academic institutions to private practices, are struggling to meet the demands of device clinic education.
+As I engage with electrophysiologists across the country, it is abundantly clear that clinics of all sizes, from large healthcare systems and academic institutions to private practices, are struggling to meet the demands of device clinic education.
 It seems that inadequate device clinic staffing with less experienced and overworked team members has become the new normal.

 What is the answer?
 What is the solution?